williamngan/pts/guide/md/_0100_Get_started.md

 And here's the result.
 Touch the demo and move around.

 ![js:getting_started_1](./assets/bg.png)

+##### Try editing live code of the above demo.
+The source code also demonstrates different options of initiating a Pts canvas.

 So first we add a "player" as a function to `space`, and in that function, we use `form` to draw `space.pointer` with radius of 10.
 By default, the point is drawn as a square with red fill-color and white stroke-color.